mjschultz/django-tastefulpy/docs/serialization.rst

 Deserialization of input from unknown or untrusted sources is an intrinsically risky endeavor and vulnerabilities are regularly found in popular format libraries.
-Tastypie adopts and recommends the following approach:
+Tastefulpy adopts and recommends the following approach:

 * Support the minimum required set of formats in your application.
   If you do not require a format, it's much safer to disable it completely.
-See :ref:`TASTYPIE_DEFAULT_FORMATS setting <settings.TASTYPIE_DEFAULT_FORMATS>`.
+See :ref:`TASTEFULPY_DEFAULT_FORMATS setting <settings.TASTEFULPY_DEFAULT_FORMATS>`.
 * Some parsers offer additional safety check for use with untrusted content.
-  The standard Tastypie Serializer attempts to be secure by default using features like PyYAML's
+  The standard Tastefulpy Serializer attempts to be secure by default using features like PyYAML's
   `safe_load <http://pyyaml.org/wiki/PyYAMLDocumentation#LoadingYAML>`_ function
   and the defusedxml_ security wrapper for popular Python XML libraries.

   .. note::

-      Tastypie's precautions only apply to the default :class:`Serializer`.
+      Tastefulpy's precautions only apply to the default :class:`Serializer`.
 If you have written your own serializer subclass we strongly recommend that you review your code to ensure that it uses the same precautions.